 Topical All Natural Mosquito Repellent Recipe

 This formula is great to use topically to repel mosquitos and other pests.
 Applying it evenly on dry skin (especially when using lemon eucalyptus) should help protect you for a few hours.
 This does not account for perspiration, exposure to water, or other factors that may wear off the repellent.
-As a rule, I would apply this formula every few hours to help ward yourself against mosquitos while in affected countries during traveling.
-Be sure to apply a patch test before using it on the whole body to help prevent any possible allergic reactions.

 Here’s what you’ll need to make it: